We are glad to introduce the EFCNI staff to you.

 However, our daily work would not be possible without the tremendous support and help of many individuals and organisations.
 We would like to extend our sincere thanks to all of them.

-Chairwoman of the Executive Board
+Chairwoman of the Directors Board

 Silke Mader is the Chairwoman of the Executive Board and co-founder of EFCNI.
 Her professional background lies in elementary educational theory, mainly focusing on the linguistic support of migrant children and remedial educational theory.